johnrm174/model-railway-signalling/PUBLIC_API.md

       node:str - The name of the node publishing the block instrument update feed *inst_ids:int - The instruments to subscribe to (multiple Instrument_IDs can be specified)

+subscribe_to_remote_track_sensor - Subscribes to a remote track sensor object Mandatory Parameters:
+      remote_sensor_identifier:str - the remote identifier for the sensor in the form 'node-id' Optional Parameters:
+      signal_passed:int    - Raise a "signal passed" event for a signal ID - default = None signal_approach:int  - Raise an "approach release" event for a signal ID - default = None sensor_callback      - Function to call when a sensor has been triggered - default = None Only one of signal_passed, signal_approach or callback can be specified Note that for callback, the function returns (item_id, callback type)

 set_sections_to_publish_state - Enable the publication of state updates for track sections.
                All subsequent changes will be automatically published to remote subscribers Mandatory Parameters: